Artificial Intelligence

 The announcement reignites longstanding privacy concerns.
 In 2024, two Harvard students demonstrated that Ray-Ban Metas paired with a commercial facial recognition tool could identify strangers on the Boston subway in seconds.

 The ACLU warns the technology poses a threat to the practical anonymity people rely on in public spaces.
-Meta’s position is further complicated by its history the company has paid more than $7 billion to settle privacy lawsuits related to facial data collection, and quietly relaxed its internal privacy review process in January 2025, giving product teams more authority to ship features faster.
+Meta’s position is further complicated by its history, including billions paid in settlements and ongoing controversies like legal challenges tied to its smart glasses capturing private footage.
+The company has paid more than $7 billion to settle privacy lawsuits related to facial data collection, and quietly relaxed its internal privacy review process in January 2025, giving product teams more authority to ship features faster.

 Amita Parul